 The survey area covers a potential landfall at Ownahincha / Little Island Strand.
 This is effectively two beaches linked by a spit at Iron Rock with shingle and Ownahincha River to the west and with sand, dunes and rocky inlets to the east.
 The R598 (Clonakilty Rd) runs parallel to the beach, separated by a belt of grassy coastal sand dunes on the eastern side.
 (Figure 7.)
-Any requirement for beach access for vehicles or equipment will be via the existing established access tracks from the R598.
+Any requirement for beach access for vehicles or equipment (5T mini digger) will be via the existing established access tracks from the R598.
 (Figures 8 & 9).
 No vehicles or equipment will traverse the sand dune system.
+Any requirement for access to the tracks such as opening of barriers will be co-ordinated with the Local Authority.